Skip to Content

 Final Thoughts

-Knowing the exact amount of rocks and grit that you should add to your rock tumbler barrel is not an exact science.
-The results depend on different factors like rock size, hardness, or quality.
-The amount of grit is also important.
+Determining the precise quantity of rocks and grit for your rock tumbler barrel isn’t an exact science.
+The outcome can vary based on factors like the size, hardness, and quality of the rocks, as well as the amount of grit used.

 TIP: Rock tumblers use various types of grits.
 Knowing how to use them, what type to use and what substitutes are available can make your life a lot easier.
 Complete guide about grits in the article below: